Thank you for your response

-Cess is not the same as normal tax which is collected by the Government such as income tax, Goods and Services Tax, Excise duty etc. Any tax collected from normal tax goes into Consolidated Fund of India (CFI) which can be allocated for any purpose.
-However, Cess is a different form of tax and does may initially get credited to the CFI but has to be ultimately utilized towards the [purpose for which it was collected.
-For example: Education cess should be used only for Education purpose.
-Even if the amount is unspent from particular Cess collection in any year, it should be carried forward and used in the following year and can not be used for any other purpose.
+Cess is not the same as normal tax which is collected by the Government such as income tax, Goods and Services Tax, Excise duty etc. Any tax collected from the normal tax goes into the Consolidated Fund of India (CFI) which can be allocated for any purpose.
+However, Cess is a different form of tax and does may initially get credited to the CFI but has to be ultimately utilized towards the purpose for which it was collected.

-Government also resorts to Cess as it is easy to introduce, modify and abolish compared to normal taxes as any change in normal tax need to go through a lot of procedure.
-While communication regarding Cess can be be easily done through a notification to that effect, changes in normal tax requires amendments in the law.
+Further, the Cess fund either in full or part need not be shared by the Central Government with State Governments, unlike a few normal taxes.
+The government also resorts to Cess as it is easy to introduce, modify and abolish compared to normal taxes as any change in normal tax needs to go through a lot of procedures.
+While communication regarding Cess can be easily done through a notification to that effect, changes in normal tax require amendments in the law.

 Central Government has introduced various cesses and all of them are not computed in the same manner.
 Few of the examples are Infrastructure Cess on Motor Vehicles – 1 – 4%; Clean Environment Cess – flat of Rs 400 for every tonne of Coal, Education cess on tax amount including surcharge

-While this was helping students to complete primary education, Government realized the need for access to secondary and higher education as well and through Finance Act 2007 introduced an additional secondary and higher education cess of 1% to fund secondary and higher education cess.
+While this was helping students to complete primary education, the Government realized the need for access to secondary and higher education as well and through Finance Act 2007 introduced an additional secondary and higher education cess of 1% to fund secondary and higher education cess.
 Overall education and secondary higher education cess of 3% was charged on all types of taxes.

 In the Budget 2018, Finance Minister Arun Jaitley proposed various programmes to meet the education and health needs of Below Poverty Line (BPL) and rural families such as improving the quality of education, teachers, digital initiatives, quality education to tribal children [By the year 2022, Government proposed that every block with more than 50% Scheduled Tribe population and at least 20,000 tribal persons, will have an Ekalavya Model Residential School], infrastructure improvement in education, flagship national health protection scheme, set up of more Government hospitals and colleges, Galvanizing Organic Bio-Agro Resources Dhan etc. In order to fund the education and health proposals announced in Budget 2018 as above, a cess was increased by another 1%.

 Accordingly, the ‘Secondary and Higher Education cess’ was discontinued and ‘Health and Education Cess’ at 4% on tax (including surcharge) was introduced.
 The finance minister estimated an additional collection of Rs 11,000 crores with an increase of cess by 1%.
 Finance Budget 2018 was approved in both parliament houses and received President’s assent on 29 March 2018 and was enacted.
-Hence, Health and education cess will now be levied from financial year 2018-19.
+Hence, Health and education cess will now be levied from the financial year 2018-19.